SuadeLabs/fire/README.md

 fire_constraints = fire_model.constraints
 ```

-The resulting constraints (expressed as spark SQL) can be evaluated on spark dataframe,
+The resulting constraints (expressed as spark SQL) can be evaluated on spark dataframe, on batch or in real time.
-resulting in high quality standards used for the transmission and processing of regulatory data.

 ```python
 from pyspark.sql import functions as F